NavicoOS/ac2git/README.md

 ##### Known compatibility issues #####

-- Fails with `Accurev 4.7.2 (05/08/2009)` due to malformed XML for `mkstream` transactions.
+- Fails with `Accurev 4.7.2 (05/08/2009)` due to:
+ + malformed XML for `mkstream` transactions.
 The `<transaction ... /></transaction>` type construct is invalid and python refuses to parse it.
 It would require rewriting the `accurev.py` script to handle it.
+ + The `accurev pop` command does not have the `-t` option.
+(It is not possible to get past versions of the source code without a workspace)
+ + The `accurev diff -a -i -v -V` command does not have the `-t` option.
+(Inferring incremental changes becomes impossible)

 - Fails with `python 3.1` due to using prefixed `u'string literals'`, minimum python that has them is `python 3.3`.
 Changing `u'some string'` to `'some string'` would fix the issue.